 MY GOALS HERE

-We all need to eat, plus clothing and housing; we all need nature, its beauty, its resources.
-Everybody needs and deserves healthy, inocuos, accessible, naturally grown, poison-free food.
-Future generations will have similar needs and rights, and we are obliged to preserve the Planet for them the best possible way.
+We all need food to eat, besides clothing and housing; we all need nature, its beauty, its resources.
+Everybody needs and deserves healthy, harmless, accessible, naturally grown, poison-free food.
+Future generations will have similar needs and rights, and we are morally obliged to preserve the Planet for them the best possible way.
 Following those criteria, this site is aiming at something of the utmost importance to me, which is to contribute to raise consciousness about the biggest problem humanity is facing: CLIMATE CHANGE.
-I consider it a CLIMATE CRISIS, since climate has always been changing and always will; it changes constantly on a daily basis: it rains, sun comes up, wind speed varies, temperature changes as well, daylength changes, and so it goes on and on, it’s always been.
+I consider it a CLIMATE CRISIS, since climate has always been changing and always will; it changes constantly on a daily basis: it rains, sun comes up, wind speed varies, temperature changes as well, day-length changes, and so it goes on and on, it’s always been and it will always do.

 With my best regards for you all: